HowieHwong/TrustGPT/README.md

 Then you should put them in `config/configuration.json`:
 ```
 {
-"gpt-3.5 API key": "your openai api key",
+"gpt-3.5 API key": your openai api key,
-"Perspective API key": "your perspective api key"
+"Perspective API key": your perspective api key
 }
 ```

 ### Dataset
-We have implemented the method of loading dataset in `utils/dataset/load_dataset.py`.
+We have implemented the method of loading dataset in `utils/dataset/load_dataset.py`.It will download dataset from [link](https://storage.googleapis.com/ai2-mosaic-public/projects/social-chemistry/data/social-chem"\-101.zip).
 Here is an example:
 ```
 load_dataset = LoadDataset()